BlueCJIOH/ntfy-pub-sub-service/README.md

    docker compose run --rm backend
    ```

    The script posts the message `"Hello from backend!"` to the `test-topic` topic.
-You should see the notification in the mobile app.
+You should see the notification in your client.

    To send a different message or topic: